LobMat/YorkU-Student-Scheduler/deliverables/LOG.md

 ### Feb 24th (45 mins)
 * quick check-in to see how busy people are and when if they will be able to manage the work.
 * did not discuss project much other than database implementation concerns.

+## Personal Logs
+### Mateo
+Feb 23rd 2025 (80 mins)
+* PostgreSQL research and playing around.
+* learned about common implementations in Node.js projects.
+* learned how to create simple SQL databases

+Feb 26th 2025 (120 mins)
+* began playing around with how a PostgreSQL would look in our database
+* created an outline and started to implement it into the actual repository.

+Feb 27th 2025 (180 mins)
+* created robust methods which enable our program to work easily with database
+* sadly, some method calls had to be changed from our Stub implementation, so Stub implementation was also adjusted for integration testing.